-From the ‘pricier’ 2 day treks that take you deep into the jungle, to relaxing boat rides or night walks, the prices are generally very reasonable.
-My friend did the 2 day trek where you stay overnight in a cave and said it felt like a real adventure – she loved it!
-The guides cooked amazing food for them and although it was hard work in the heat, everyone felt as if it was worth it.
+My friend did the 2-day trek where you stay overnight in a cave and said it felt like a real adventure – she loved it!
+The guides cooked delicious food for them, and although it was challenging hiking in the heat, everyone felt it was worth it.

-I chose to take a boat trip to a secluded area of the river which you can swim in.
+I chose to take a boat trip to a secluded area of the river where you can swim.
 It was so refreshing and undoubtedly the highlight of my stay.
 Swimming in a secluded jungle river when it’s over 30 degrees Celsius is very dreamy.
-It cost MR50 each and was definitely a highlight of my Malaysia itinerary.
+The boat trip and private river swim cost MR50 each and was a highlight of my Malaysia itinerary.

 Look for OFF! mosquito spray before you get to the jungle if you’ve got no deet.
-They sell it at 7/11 in Malaysia and I saw it in most stores.
+They sell it in 7/11 in Malaysia, and I saw it in most stores.
 Don’t go without it!

 You need to wear factor 30 or above sunscreen at all times!
-It was 34/35 celcius during the most of the day when I was there.
+It was 34/35 Celcius during most of the day when I was there.

 Malaria is not prevalent in Taman Negara at the time of writing.
 Check for updated information on Malaria and to see what jabs you need before you go.

-Your normal travel medical kit should have everything you need for basic requirements.
-If you don’t have them, I’d also advise anti-histamines for bug bites if your skin is sensitive to them.
+Your regular travel medical kit should have everything you need for basic requirements.
+If you don’t have them, I’d also advise antihistamines for bug bites if your skin is sensitive to them.